 Women on the Water

 The first Women on the Water (WoW) Conference was hosted in 2007 by Great Lakes Maritime Academy, where the group was founded.
-It has since been recognized by the Maritime Administration and developed a presence at each of the other state maritime academies, which take turns hosting the annual conference.
+It has since been recognized by the Maritime Administration and developed a presence at each of the other maritime academies.
+All the academies have taken turns hosting this popular annual conference, and Great Lakes is excited to host again in Fall 2017.
 The conference is attended by both cadets and maritime professionals.
 It serves to promote diversity, encourage networking and raise awareness of issues within the industry, especially those affecting the lives of women.

-The following are the bylaws of the GLMA WoW group, as updated on August 30, 2012.
+The following are the bylaws of the GLMA WoW group:

 - Membership in WOW is open to the maritime community and does not discriminate on the basis of age, gender, ethnicity, disability, marital status, politics, religion or sexual preference.